 - Mix together with large spoon until evenly coated.
 Add margarine. *You can simply drop the margarine in the middle of the pan, as it will spread out as it cooks.

-- Cover potato mixture in foil, ensuring it's well-sealed and cook for 45 minutes to 1 hour or until fork goes easily through potato.
+- Cooking Time: Cover potato mixture in foil, ensuring it's well-sealed and cook for 45 minutes to 1 hour or until fork goes easily through potato.

 - For extra lemony potatoes, serve with lemon wedges.
 They are also extra delicious dipped in tzatziki sauce!